 National Pollinator Month

 June is National Pollinator Month!
 It’s a time to celebrate pollinators and bring awareness to the problems that they face.
-In 2007, the United States Senate unanimously designated a week in June as National Pollinator Week as a way to bring further awareness to the declining populations of pollinators.
+In 2007, the United States Senate unanimously designated a week in June as National Pollinator Week to bring further awareness to the declining populations of pollinators.

-Eastern Broadleaf Forest Pollinator Planting Guide, Pollinator Partnership
+- Eastern Broadleaf Forest Pollinator Planting Guide, from Pollinator Partnership

 Pollinator Activities For Kids

 Even your littlest gardeners can support pollinators!
 Help them learn about local wildlife and plants, and plant the love of gardening in them that will grow through the rest of their life.